 By 2018, Toronto's aging infrastructure and recent bouts of severe weather -- possibly influenced by climate change -- have led to potholes becoming a major complaint in the city, with over 20,000 requests for service.
 Toronto drivers made over 4,000 pothole damage claims in 2018 and Toronto paid 55 percent of those.

 Will Car Insurance Pay if My Car is Hit By Road Debris?

 If your car was parked when it was hit by road debris, the comprehensive portion of your auto policy will pay to repair the damage, less your deductible.
-If you were driving when the damage occurred, the collision portion of your policy will pay.
-Road debris is considered a peril by insurance companies.
-You may have "named perils" in your policy, which often include road debris.
+If you were driving and drove over something in the road, this would be covered by your collision coverage.
+If you are hit by a flying object, this would be covered under the comprehensive portion of your policy.

 Just as with pothole damage, the amount of damage done to your car will determine whether it is worth it for you to file a claim.
-If the damage is less than your deductible or only slightly more, it's advisable to pay for repairs yourself.
+If the damage is less than your deductible or only slightly more, or if you do not want to have an at-fault claim on your record, it’s advisable to pay for repairs yourself.